-Young Women's Project
+Young Women's Program

-The Young Women’s Project (YWP) was first launched in 2015 and aims to intervene early in the lives of young women and girls impacted by sexual exploitation.
+The Young Women’s Program (YWP) was first launched in 2015 and aims to intervene early in the lives of young women and girls impacted by sexual exploitation.
 Early intervention can have a dramatic positive impact and reduce further trauma and abuse and negative life experiences such as drug dependency.
 We do this through working in partnership with other service providers who refer young women they believe to be at risk.

 a place of belonging

 The YWP, in line with all St Kilda Gatehouse programs, works within a relational model of support using a strengths based and community development approach where young women and girls will receive appropriate interventions and services to best suit her needs.